 Don’t confuse employee engagement with employee satisfaction.
 While the two are similar, they are not the same.
 An engaged employee is likely satisfied but not all satisfied employees are engaged.

-- Management’s behavior.
-There is no doubt that when you have effective management, you have more engaged employees.
+- There is no doubt that when you have effective management, you have more engaged employees.
 In every sense of the word, managers can make or break employee engagement.
 If you have managers who take an interest in their employees and really get to know them, they can boost productivity and revenue.
 By using an employee engagement survey, you’ll be able to understand how effective your managers really are.

-- How challenging the job is.
-When you have challenging work that employees genuinely love, they’ll be far more invested and engaged in their company and job role.
+- When you have challenging work that employees genuinely love, they’ll be far more invested and engaged in their company and job role.
 At the end of the day, no one wants a boring job!
 In addition, employees also want meaningful work.
 Studies show that 9 out of 10 employees are willing to earn less if they can do more meaningful work.
-In an employee engagement survey, ask the employees if they find their work challenging or meaningful and also ask if they know that there is a clear, direct relationship between how they perform and how the company does.
+In an employee engagement survey, ask the employees if they find their work challenging or meaningful.
+You can also ask if they know that there is a clear, direct relationship between how they perform and how the company does.

-- Pride.
-We’re not talking about personal pride, but rather if your employees have pride in the company.
+- We’re not talking about personal pride, but rather if your employees have pride in the company.
 When you have proud employees, it shows clear as day.
 These employees will want the company to be successful and they will work twice as hard to ensure that happens.
 Employ an employee engagement survey to find out just how employees feel about the company, their peers, and the bottom line.

 - It’s important to recognize how employees interact with one another, how they view one another’s abilities, and what they consider to be the strengths/weaknesses of all employees.
 This relationship between employees will impact morale and whether the company meets its goals.
 These questions included in an employee engagement survey can have a huge impact on how you engage your employees.

 Now you know exactly why employee engagement is important and exactly what an employee engagement survey should measure, but what tools will help you achieve both goals?
 We’ve rolled up our sleeves and have compiled a list of 7 tools that can help you successfully roll out employee engagement surveys.
 Let’s get started!